chrisjalinsky/vagrant-consul-nomad-xtradb/README.md

 =====

 * Convert Go install to idempotent role
-* Convert Docker install to idempotent role
+* Integrate a Docker Registry LDAP Role (https://github.com/chrisjalinsky/vagrant-consul-nomad-xtradb)[https://github.com/chrisjalinsky/vagrant-consul-nomad-xtradb]
 * Add Docker Nomad Jobs
 * Add Nomad Exec and Raw Exec Jobs
 * Add Rkt Nomad Jobs
 * Get the new user generated to own the consul and nomad processes
+* More docs

 Any help or advice or suggestions are welcome.